-Streep slams 'pathetic' Weinstein lawyers
+Weinstein sorry for using Streep's name

 - How the Harvey Weinstein scandal unfolded

-And they cited quotes Streep gave when the Hollywood sexual harassment scandal unfolded, saying he was "respectful with me in our working relationship, and with many others with whom he worked professionally".
+Weinstein's lawyers cited quotes Streep gave when the Hollywood sexual harassment scandal unfolded, saying he was "respectful with me in our working relationship, and with many others with whom he worked professionally".

-The lawyers didn't mention that the actress also said the women who had spoken out against him were "heroes" and his behaviour was "inexcusable" and an "abuse of power".
+The lawyers did not mention that the actress also said the women who had spoken out against him were "heroes" and his alleged behaviour was "inexcusable" and an "abuse of power".

-In a new statement, Streep said: "Harvey Weinstein's attorneys use of my (true) statement - that he was not sexually transgressive or physically abusive in our business relationship - as evidence that he was not abusive with many OTHER women is pathetic and exploitative.
+In a new statement, Streep said: "Harvey Weinstein's attorneys use of my (true) statement - that he was not sexually transgressive or physically abusive in our business relationship - as evidence that he was not abusive with many other women is pathetic and exploitative.

 "The criminal actions he is accused of conducting on the bodies of these women are his responsibility, and if there is any justice left in the system he will pay for them - regardless of how many good movies, made by many good people, Harvey was lucky enough to have acquired or financed."